Student Scholarship/Stipend Deadline - February 1, 2020

 - An explanation or description of your participation/interest in Maryland Archeology.

-- Your MAAC Abstract and a reference from a professional working in the Maryland Archeology.
+- A reference from a professional working in Maryland Archeology.

-This application should be submitted via email to the members of the Education Committee of the Council for Maryland Archeology
+This application should be submitted via email to the members of the Education Committee of the Council for Maryland Archeology: Tara Tetrault, Marian Creveling, and Jeanne Ward

 Please copy all three addresses: